SmallJiu/MirageInterface/README.md

           // use the item to create recipe, JiuCore format "item": "minecraft:stone@1@1",

-          // the capability type item show the texture "texture": "minecraft:items/barrier"
+          // the capability type item show the texture, if not found, will use default texture "texture": "minecraft:items/barrier"

           /*